zhqu1148980644/TMP/leetcode/300-Longest-Increasing-Subsequence.md

 - `tails[i]` represents the minumum tail element among all increasing subsequences with length `i + 1`.
 - There are two situations when looping through the sequence:
     - The current number is larger than the tail of `tails`: Pushing it at the back repsents the newly found increasing subsequence with longer length.
-    - The current number is smaller than the tail: Use binary search to find the correct point in `tails` and replace the first larger one with the current number.
+    - The current number is smaller than the tail: Use binary search to find the correct point in `tails` and replace the first larger/equal one with the current number.
 This step does not change the correctness of `tails`(invariant).

 ```c++
 class Solution {